gilch/hissp/docs/command_line_reference.rst

    usage: lissp [-h] [-i] [-c cmd] [file] [args [args ...]]

-   Starts the REPL if there are no arguments.
+   (Hissp 0.3.0) Starts the REPL if there are no arguments.

    positional arguments:
      file        Run this file as main script. (- for stdin.)